WebAssembly/module-linking/proposals/module-linking/Binary.md

 The Type, Import, Module, Instance, and Alias sections can appear in any order at the beginning of a module.
 Each item defined in these sections can only refer to previously defined items.
 For example instance 4 cannot reference instance 5, and similarly no instance can refer to the module's own functions.
+Similarly instance 4 can only access module 3 if module 3 precedes instance 4 in binary format order.

 ## Type Section updates